philpax/philpax.github.io/content/blog/ocufabulous/index.md

 +++
-title = "Ocufabulous: An Oculus Rift DK2 Review" short = "in which I review the second Oculus Rift developer kit and predict the future for VR" date = 2014-10-12
+title = "Ocufabulous: An Oculus Rift DK2 Review" short = "Reviewing the second Oculus Rift developer kit and predicting the future for VR." date = 2014-10-12

 [taxonomies]